cypress-io/cypress-documentation/source/guides/core-concepts/cypress-studio.md

 {% imgTag /img/guides/cypress-studio/extend-test-6.png "Cypress Studio Extend Test" "no-border" %}

-Next, we will complete the transaction form clicking on and typing in the amount and description inputs.
+We will complete the transaction form by clicking on and typing in the amount and description inputs.
+{% imgTag /img/guides/cypress-studio/extend-test-7.png "Cypress Studio Extend Test" "no-border" %}

+{% note success %}
 Notice the commands generated in the command log.
-{% imgTag /img/guides/cypress-studio/extend-test-7.png "Cypress Studio Extend Test" "no-border" %}
+{% endnote %}

 Finally, we will click the "Pay" button.
 {% imgTag /img/guides/cypress-studio/extend-test-8.png "Cypress Studio Extend Test" "no-border" %}